RileyShimp/beep-boop/README.md

 Code: beepBoop(100);
 Expected Output: [0, "Beep!", "Boop!",..., 89, 90, "Beep!", "Boop!", "Won't you be my neighbor?", 94,...]

+Describe beepBoopReverse()

+Test: "It should return the same thing as beepBoop() but in reverse."
+Code: beepBoopReverse(5)
+Expected output:[5, 4, "Won't you be my neighbor?", "Boop!", "Beep!", 0]

 ## Known Bugs

 * none